 Immediately hang your bucket.
 I washed my old buckets with hot water and soap, sprayed them with a bleach and water mixture, let them stand … and then washed them again.

-The sap will drip out right away.
-The rate at which it drips will depend on the weather conditions that day.
+The rate at which the sap drips will depend on the weather conditions that day.
+Sunny and warm always = faster running sap.

 On my first day all 3 buckets were 1/2 – 3/4s full within 12 hours.